-Purpose: The loan was issued for the purpose of furnishing all labor, materials, and equipment to construct the North 2 wastewater collection, reuse and stormwater facilities.

-Security: The loan is secured by a lien upon the net revenues of the capital facility expansion charges and net revenues of the water and sewer system.
-The lien is junior and
+- Purpose: The loan was issued for the purpose of furnishing all labor, materials, and equipment to construct the North 2 wastewater collection, reuse and stormwater facilities. - Payment Dates: Semiannual interest and principal - Security: The loan is secured by a lien upon the net revenues of the capital facility expansion charges and net revenues of the water and sewer system.
+The lien is junior and subordinate to the water and sewer revenue bonds. - Insurer: N/A - Ratings: N/A